torquebox/torquebox.org/news/2011-01-06-session-replication.md

     $ JBOSS_CONF=node1 jruby -S rake torquebox:deploy[/test]
     $ JBOSS_CONF=node2 jruby -S rake torquebox:deploy[/test]

+**UPDATE 4/29/11** Setting `JBOSS_CONF` in recent TorqueBox versions is no longer necessary.
+Since all configurations now share the `$TORQUEBOX_HOME/apps` deployment directory, a single invocation of `torquebox:deploy` is enough to deploy the app in each configuration.

 I encourage you to read the **Application Deployment** chapter of the [TorqueBox documentation](/documentation) to understand what those commands are doing, but essentially, each is dropping a YAML file